Lohrran/entity-component-system/README.md

 > So the framework have some issues handling memory allocation although I maybe had managed it well for my first attempt using C++ 😎/😭.

 ## What it Looks Like?
-The below implementation was made using the SDL2 library:
+The below implementation was made using the SDL2 library, you can also check it in the **[Tiny-Engine-2D](https://github.com/Lohrran/Tiny-Engine-2D/blob/master/README.md)**:

 ```c++